Battle of Vyšehrad: Start of the battle

-The battle under Nekmierz
+Battle under Nekmierz

 Later in November, formations of Taborites, several hundred strong, left Prague.
 In December 1419, one of these formations under the command of Jan Žižka was surprised by Catholic forces under the command of Bohuslav of Švamberk.
 A cavalry attack at Nekmierz (Nekmer) castle near Plzeň (Pilsen) by the Catholics was stopped by crossbow and gunfire from Hussite soldiers hiding behind wagons.
 Catholic infantry and cavalry were forced to withdraw.
 After the battle Žižka ordered a night march to Plzeň.

-In the Spring of 1420, after capturing the town of Ústí (German: Aussig), Hussite forces went to a hill near the Lužnice river where they built a new town which they named Tábor after the biblical Mount Tabor (but the noun means also camp).
+In the Spring of 1420, after capturing the town of Sezimovo Ústí (German: Aussig), Hussite forces went to a hill near the Lužnice river where they built a new town which they named Tábor after the biblical Mount Tabor (but the noun means also camp).
 This new town became the capital of the Taborites' collective.
 Citizens of Tábor chose four hetmen, or generals: Nicholas of Husí, Jan Žižka, Zbyněk of Buchovo, and Chval of Machovice.

 Similar army camps were also built, notably one on the mountain of Oreb, where another group of radical Hussites established themselves, and became known as the Orebici (Orebites).
 Their civil leader was the priest Ambrosius, and their hetman was Hynek Krušina from Lichtenburk.

 Battle at Sudoměř

 The Hussites lost Plzeň, in arrangement with the Catholics.
 Hussites, under command of Jan Žižka, were allowed to leave the town without difficulties.
 Catholics from Plzen sent information about Žižka's forces to Jindrich from hradce master of knights of St. John of Jerusalem and Bohuslav from Švamberk.
 After massing at Sudoměř, they decided to attack; they had more soldiers than Žižka, as well as reinforcements from Písek.
 In the opinion of writers of chronicles, the attackers would not have had to fight with the Hussites because the few rebels would be trampled to death beneath the horses' hooves.

 Žižka deployed his men on a small dam between two ponds, one of which was without water.
 The backs of the Hussites were protected by a swamp.
 The Catholic commanders divided their forces into two groups.
 The first group assaulted the Hussites from the front, and sustained heavy casualties.
 The second group of knights crossed the empty pond and attacked on foot.
 Soon the field of battle was covered by fog, and the Catholics withdrew, both sides having suffered heavy losses.

-In May 1420 Čeněk von Wartenberg surrounded Hradčany and joined Emperor Sigismund's side.
+In May 1420 Čeněk von Wartenberg surrounded Hradčany and joined King Sigismund's side.
 Soldiers from Vyšehrad advanced on New Town.
 The Hussites begun a siege of Vyšehrad.

 In June 1420 there was a successful advance from Vyšehrad.
 Soldiers from this castle secured supplies which were sent to Hradčany.